 Now that you’ve covered important basics, relax and enjoy while your teen is away at college.

-Kerrie McLoughlin is the seasoned homeschooling mom of 5 and author of The Tater Tot Casserole Cookbook.
+Kerrie McLoughlin is a seasoned homeschooling mom of 5.

 For more great college prep tips, read “15 Essential Items Missing from Your Teen’s College Packing List.”